labsyspharm/mcmicro-scanpy/README.md

   -v, --verbose         Flag to print out progress of script -k NEIGHBORS, --neighbors NEIGHBORS
                         the number of nearest neighbors to use when clustering.
 The default is 30.
+  -c, --method          Include a column with the method name in the output files.
 ```